Weekly planner: Take a look at events for the coming week

 CLUBS AND MEETINGS

-The Butte Public Library offers afternoon clubs from 4 to 5 p.m. in the teen zone at the Library for teens and tweens.
-Monday is Anime & Manga Club.
+The Butte Public Library offers anime and manga club from 4 to 5 p.m. in the teen zone at the liibrary for teens and tweens.
 Snacks and materials are provided.
-For details, call the Library at 406-723-3361.
+For details, call the library at 406-723-3361.

-The after-school Manga and Anime Club is from 4 to 5 p.m.
-Mondays in the Teen Zone, on the second floor of the Library.

 The Copper City Bridge Club meets at 1 p.m. every Monday and Thursday in the former Hawthorne School on White Way.
 For details, call 406-494-5151.

-The Butte Public Library offers afternoon clubs from 4 to 5 p.m. in the teen zone at the Library.
-Tuesday is Lego build.
+The Butte Public Library offers after-school Lego build from 4 to 5 p.m. weekdays in the teen zone at the library.
 Snacks and materials are provided.
-For details, call the Library at 406-723-3361.
+For details, call the library at 406-723-3361.

-The Butte Beekeepers for teachers and learners who want to learn about the art of beekeeping, meet at 5:30 p.m. on the second Tuesday of every month at the Butte Public Library, 226 W. Broadway St. For details, call 928-581-7138.
+The Butte Beekeepers teach about the art of beekeeping at 5:30 p.m. on the second Tuesday of every month at the Butte Public Library, 226 W. Broadway St. For details, call 928-581-7138.

 Butte-Silver Bow Public Library will hold Tech Tips from 11 a.m. to noon on the first and third Tuesday every month at the Belmont Senior Center, 615 E. Mercury St. For details, call the library at 406-723-3361.